carlosedp/lbconfig-operator/Readme.md

 To choose the nodes which will be part of the server pool, you can set either `type` or `nodelabels` fields.
 The yaml field `type: "master"` or `type: "infra"` selects nodes with the role label `"node-role.kubernetes.io/master"` and `"node-role.kubernetes.io/infra"` respectively.
 If the field `nodelabels` array is used instead, the operator will use nodes which match all labels.

+If you have in your cluster Infra-Nodes for different roles (for example Infra-nodes dedicated for OpenShift Data Foundation), don't use `type: "infra"` config as the Load Balancer will point to all nodes with that label.
+Instead use the `nodelabels:` syntax as below specifying the correct labels for the nodes that have the routers/ingress controllers.
+The listed labels follow an "AND" rule.

 Clusters with sharded routers or using arbitrary labels to determine where the Ingress Controllers run can be configured like:

 ```yaml